 - Click the Browse … link in the middle of the panel.
 This opens the Select Data Source dialog.

 - Navigate to your Excel file and click Open.
 This opens the Select Table dialog.
-If you named your Excel worksheet, the name will show.
+If you named your Excel worksheet, the name would show.
 Otherwise, it will appear as Sheet1$.

-- Check the box at the bottom for First row of data has column headers.
+- Check the box at the bottom for the First row of data has column headers.

 - Click OK.
-Your file name should show where the Browse… link was on the Mail Merge task pane.
+Below the Browse… link, you should see an active link for Edit recipient list.. .on the Mail Merge task pane.

 The Mail Merge wizard should be on Step 4 of 6.
 Now that we’ve assigned the data source, we can insert the merge fields in our letter.
 The first code most people start with is the address.
 While you can insert merge codes for each address element, Word allows you to enter all the fields with an Address block.